MCPHackers/RetroMCP-Java/README.md

 # Using

 Using RetroMCP-Java is simple!
-1. Download and install the latest version of java from this link https://www.azul.com/downloads/?version=java-8-lts&package=jdk (You may use a newer version of OpenJDK
+1. Download and install the latest version of Java from OpenJDK.
+MCPHackers recommend (Azul Zulu)[https://www.azul.com/downloads/?version=java-8-lts&package=jdk]
+> Oracle JDK isn't suggested as not only does Oracle require signing up for the latest Java 8, but Oracle JDK tries to advertise scams inside the installer, the JDK is of poor quality in comparison to OpenJDK, and unilaterally breaks JAR file associations.
-2. Run the jarfile either from the command line or a file explorer.
-If runnning from a file explorer works make sure your PATH is properly configured.
+2. Run the latest release from the command line or via double click.
+If you run it via double click and RMCP errors, make sure your PATH and your JAR file associations are properly configured
-3. Run the setup command and choose the version you wish to decompile (up to release 1.2.5 is supported right now, however newer versions such as 1.5.2 might get support in the near future)
+3. Run the setup command and choose the version you wish to decompile.
 4. Run the decompile command
 5. Mod away!
 Now it's Yourcraft!